pauliacomi/scipaper-latex-class/README.md

 Custom Latex class I use for my preprints based off the ``extarticle`` class.

-Looks like a modern journal publication There are several options such as:
+Looks like a modern journal publication.
+There are several options such as:

 - single/two column layout, with optimized two-column figures
 - specifying the article type (Article, Communication, Review, Perspective)